blackhatethicalhacking/Nucleimonst3r/README.md

 - nuclei: Nucleimonst3r requires nuclei to be installed on the system.
 To install nuclei on Kali Linux, use the following command:

-`go get -u -v github.com/projectdiscovery/nuclei/v2/cmd/nuclei`
+`go install github.com/projectdiscovery/nuclei/v2/cmd/nuclei@latest`

 - httpx: Nucleimonst3r also requires httpx to be installed on the system.
 To install httpx on Kali Linux, use the following command:

-`go get -u -v github.com/projectdiscovery/httpx/cmd/httpx`
+`go install github.com/projectdiscovery/httpx/cmd/httpx@latest`

 - waybackurls: can be installed: `go install github.com/tomnomnom/waybackurls@latest`